 Reasonable accommodation for individuals with disabilities or limitations related to pregnancy, childbirth, or related medical conditions will be provided as required by law.

-If you have questions concerning District compliance with state and federal equal opportunity employment laws, contact Jennifer Pope at the Central Office.
+If you have questions concerning District compliance with state and federal equal opportunity employment laws, contact the Superintendent at the Board of Education's Central Office.
 03.113

 Harassment/Discrimination/Title IX Sexual Harassment